BillHuang01/PQMC/README.md

 ![](README_files/figure-gfm/resample-1.png)<!-- -->

-## PMC
+## PQMC vs. PMC

-Let us now run PMC on the mixture of five normals with N = 50, J = 20, and T = 6.
+Let us now run PMC and PQMC on the mixture of five normals with N = 50, J = 20, and T = 6.
 The initial centers are the 50 Sobol points over the unit square.
 Adaptation for covariance is applied.
-Here follows the parameter setting for the PMC.
+Here follows the parameter setting.

 ``` r
 expectation <- 0.5 + c(1.6,1.4) / 40 # E[X]